Serge Bando N'Gambé

-Serge Bando N'Gambé (born 11 May 1988 in Cameroon) is a French footballer who now plays for Fleury 91 in his home country.
+Serge Bando N'Gambé (born 11 May 1988) is a French footballer who now plays for Fleury 91 in his home country.

 Career

 Bando N'Gambé started his senior career with Olympique Saint-Quentin.
 In 2016, he signed for Okzhetpes in the Kazakhstan Premier League, where he made thirty appearances and scored nine goals.
 After that, he played for Kazakh club Irtysh Pavlodar, and French clubs JA Drancy and Fleury 91, where he now plays.